 Make a rough plan of your itinerary: Colombia’s bigger cities are excellent bases for exploring the country alone since they have good bus connections to many interesting destinations (see best places to visit in Colombia).
 You have a lot of options to choose from and can quickly change plans, if a particular destination doesn’t work out for one reason or another.
 Here is also a Colombia Slow Travel Itinerary to introduce the different regions of the country and the best routes to get from one place to another.

-Do research and talk to locals about safe areas to stay and go out: Especially in bigger cities it may not be wise to explore certain neighbourhoods (or even individual streets within an otherwise safe neighbourhood) alone.
-Investigate before you book your accommodation, and read solo traveler reviews.
+Do research and talk to locals about safe areas to stay and go out: Especially in bigger cities it may not be wise to explore certain neighbourhoods alone.
+Investigate before you book your accommodation, and read (female) solo traveler reviews.
 Once you arrive, the best thing to do is talking to locals about where it’s fine to go alone and what to pay attention to.
 (Solo female travelers best ask local women.)

 Learn useful phrases in Spanish: Since English is not widely spoken in Colombia, being able to have a basic conversation in Spanish will open you many doors.
 You can talk to the locals and have a more “local experience”.
 See some suggested tools for learning Spanish in my article on Practical Colombia Travel Tips.